 Wendell Logan

 Wendell Morris Logan was born in Thomson, Georgia.
 His first musical studies were with his father, an amateur alto saxophonist.
-He graduated with a bachelor's degree in music 1962 from Florida A&M University, which he had attended on a football scholarship.
+In 1962, he graduated with a bachelor's degree in music from Florida A&M University, which he had attended on a football scholarship.
 At Florida A&M in 1962, Logan heard Igor Stravinsky's Firebird Suite for the first time.
 This initial exposure to the twelve-tone technique led Logan to undertake a path leading to a career as a composer.
 He earned a master's degree in music in 1964 from Southern Illinois University Carbondale and was awarded a Ph.D. in music theory and composition in 1968 from the University of Iowa.

 After graduation, Logan served on the faculties of Ball State University, Florida A&M University, and Western Illinois University before joining the Oberlin Conservatory of Music faculty in 1973, where he eventually became chairman of the jazz studies department and professor of African-American music.
 When Logan first arrived at Oberlin, jazz was exclusively an extracurricular activity.
 Dr. Logan began teaching jazz music shortly after joining Oberlin, forming the Oberlin Jazz Ensemble in 1973.
 Logan developed a curriculum for a jazz major in 1989.
 By 1991, he helped modify Oberlin's admission standards to allow students to enter the conservatory based on their talent as jazz performers.